lm2612/CalibrateEmulateSample.jl/docs/src/GaussianProcessEmulator.md

 To build a Gaussian process, we first define a prior over all possible functions.
 Then we can introduce data and narrow down all the possible functions that agree with this data.
 This gives the posterior over functions.

-A good resource to learn about Gaussian processes is [Rasmussen and Williams, (2006)](http://gaussianprocess.org/gpml/).
+A useful resource to learn about Gaussian processes is [Rasmussen and Williams (2006)](http://gaussianprocess.org/gpml/).

 # Implementation